ZacharyDeNoto/DSC-680-Project-3/README.md

 ![image](https://user-images.githubusercontent.com/48418677/120875407-b5fe7900-c579-11eb-9a86-0f84115868ac.png)

 **Conclusion** - Based on the results of this analysis it appears that you can indeed predict the severity of traffic based on factors of a car accident.
 It also appears that it is easier to predict traffic from accidents during Covid-19 as opposed to before Covid-19.
 The average time impact of traffic was greater during Covid-19 even though the average severity was lower.
-Accidents during Covid-19 must have been worse as there were less cars on the road during this time period.
+Accidents during Covid-19 appear to have been worse as there were less cars on the road during this time period.